 Bill is the Coordinator of Guitar and Bass Studies, and associate chair of the Music Department at Columbia College Chicago where he has been a jazz guitar instructor and ensemble director since 2001.
 He has led workshops at the Pescara Conservatory in Italy and Popakademie in Mannheim, Germany.

 Bill has been the director of the Columbia College Fusion Ensemble since 2006.
-The Fusion Ensemble performs annually at the Elmhurst and Notre Dame Jazz Festivals, and has received many awards.
-The group has performed at the Jazz Showcase with Donny McCaslin, Stephon Harris, Dave Douglas, Russell Gunn, and performed at the 2017 Jazz Education Network convention in New Orleans with Wycliffe Gordon.
-The Fusion Ensemble won the "Best Small Combo Award" in Down Beat's 2019 Student Music Awards.
+The Fusion Ensemble performs annually at the Elmhurst and Notre Dame Jazz Festivals, and has received numerous awards from the DownBeat Student Music Awards including "Best Small Combo Award" in 2019.
+The group has performed at the Jazz Showcase in Chicago with Donny McCaslin, Stephon Harris, Tia Fuller, Russell Gunn, and at the Jazz Education Network convention in New Orleans with Wycliffe Gordon.